 BS type 1-H: NR base station operating at FR1 with a requirement set consisting of conducted requirements defined at individual TAB connectors and OTA requirements defined at RIB

 BS type 1-O: NR base station operating at FR1 with a requirement set consisting only of OTA requirements defined at the RIB

+NOTE: BS type 1-O conformance requirements are captured in TS 38.141-2 [3] and are out of scope of this specification.

 BS type 2-O: NR base station operating at FR2 with a requirement set consisting only of OTA requirements defined at the RIB

-co-location reference antenna: a passive antenna used as reference for base station to base station co-location requirements

-directional requirement: requirement which is applied in a specific direction within the OTA coverage range for the Tx and when the AoA of the incident wave of a received signal is within the FR1 OTA REFSENS RoAoA or FR2 OTA REFSENS RoAoA or the minSENS RoAoA as appropriate for the receiver

-Editor’s note: This definition is aligned with the definition of Single directional requirement for AAS.
-The naming should be further aligned between NR and AAS specifications.

-FR1 OTA REFSENS RoAoA: the RoAoA determined by the contour defined by the points at which the achieved EIS is 3dB higher than the achieved EIS in the reference direction in FR1

-NOTE: This contour will be related to the average element/sub-array radiation pattern 3dB beam width.

-FR2 OTA REFSENS RoAoA: the RoAoA within which the reference sensitivity is achieved in FR2
+NOTE: BS type 2-O conformance requirements are captured in TS 38.141-2 [3] and are out of scope of this specification.

+channel edge: lowest or highest frequency of the NR carrier, separated by the BS channel bandwidth

+carrier aggregation: aggregation of two or more component carriers in order to support wider transmission bandwidths

+carrier aggregation configuration: a set of one or more operating bands across which the BS aggregates carriers with a specific set of technical requirements

+contiguous carriers: set of two or more carriers configured in a spectrum block where there are no RF requirements based on co-existence for un-coordinated operation within the spectrum block

+contiguous spectrum: spectrum consisting of a contiguous block of spectrum with no sub-block gap(s)

+highest carrier: The carrier with the highest carrier frequency transmitted/received in a specified frequency band

+inter-band carrier aggregation: carrier aggregation of component carriers in different operating bands

+NOTE: Carriers aggregated in each band can be contiguous or non-contiguous.

+intra-band contiguous carrier aggregation: contiguous carriers aggregated in the same operating band

+intra-band non-contiguous carrier aggregation: non-contiguous carriers aggregated in the same operating band

 [Inter RF Bandwidth gap: frequency gap between two consecutive Base Station RF Bandwidths that are placed within two supported operating bands]

+lowest carrier: the carrier with the lowest carrier frequency transmitted/received in a specified frequency band

+lower sub-block edge: frequency at the lower edge of one sub-block

+NOTE: It is used as a frequency reference point for both transmitter and receiver requirements.

 maximum carrier output power: mean power level measured per carrier at the indicted interface, during the transmitter ON period in a specified reference condition

-maximum carrier TRP output power: mean power level measured per RIB during the transmitter ON period for a specific carrier in a specified reference condition and corresponding to the declared rated carrier TRP output power (Prated,c,TRP)

 maximum total output power: mean power level measured within the operating band at the indicated interface, during the transmitter ON period in a specified reference condition

-maximum total TRP output power: mean power level measured per RIB during the transmitter ON period in a specified reference condition and corresponding to the declared rated total TRP output power (Prated,t,TRP)

 measurement bandwidth: RF bandwidth in which an emission level is specified

-minSENS: the lowest declared EIS value for the OSDD’s declared for OTA sensitivity requirement.

-minSENS RoAoA: The reference RoAoA associated with the OSDD with the lowest declared EIS

-multi-band connector: [BS type 1-C Antenna Connector or BS type 1-H TAB connector associated with a transmitter or receiver which is characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different operating band (which is not a sub-band or superseding-band of another supported operating band) than the other carrier(s)]
+multi-band connector: antenna connector of the BS type 1-C or TAB connector of the BS type 1-H associated with a transmitter or receiver that is characterized by the ability to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different operating band than the other carrier(s) and where this different operating band is not a sub-band or superseding-band of another supported operating band

-multi-band RIB: operating band specific RIB which is paired with one or more additional operating band specific RIBs where the multiple bands are supported through common active electronic component(s)
+multi-carrier transmission configuration: set of one or more contiguous or non-contiguous carriers that a BS is able to transmit simultaneously according to the manufacturer’s specification

+non-contiguous spectrum: spectrum consisting of two or more sub-blocks separated by sub-block gap(s)

 operating band: frequency range in which NR operates (paired or unpaired), that is defined with a specific set of technical requirements

 NOTE: The operating band(s) for a BS is declared by the manufacturer according to the designations in tables 5.2-1 and 5.2-2.